 Pest description and crop damage Early instar larvae are light green/yellow with dark stripes down the back; older larvae can be up to 0.75 inch long and are yellow/tan with a brown head.
 They feed inside mint rhizomes and on mint roots, from late July through September and early October in some years.
 This pest can severely reduce stands in most mint-producing areas.

-Biology and life history This pest overwinters in the soil around mint roots as a pre-pupa in a cocoon, pupates in the spring, and emerges as a moth in June and July.
+Biology and life history This pest overwinters in the soil around mint roots as a pre-pupa in a cocoon, pupates in the spring, and emerges as a moth May through July.
 There is one generation per year.